 \section{Discussion}

-This study introduces the Adaptive Self-supervised Consistency-guided Diffusion (ASSCGD) model, a novel self-supervised deep learning-based compressed sensing MRI (DL-based CS-MRI) method designed to mitigate the challenges associated with prolonged MRI acquisition times and the necessity for fully sampled datasets.
+This study introduces the Self-supervised Adversarial Diffusion (SSAD-MRI) model, a novel self-supervised deep learning-based compressed sensing MRI (DL-based CS-MRI) method designed to mitigate the challenges associated with prolonged MRI acquisition times and the necessity for fully sampled datasets.
 Our approach leverages the synergy between CS and DL to accelerate MRI acquisition without compromising image quality.

-The ASSCGD model's primary innovation lies in its use of an adversarial mapper within a self-supervised framework, eliminating the dependence on fully sampled training datasets.
+The SSAD-MRI model's primary innovation lies in its use of an adversarial mapper within a self-supervised framework, eliminating the dependence on fully sampled training datasets.
 This advancement is particularly significant for clinical scenarios where acquiring fully sampled data is impractical.
 By integrating a diffusion model, our method enhances sampling efficiency and reconstruction quality.
 The backward diffusion process, executed in smaller steps, contributes to robust and efficient image sampling.
 Extensive testing on OOD datasets demonstrated significant improvements in NMSE, PSNR, and SSIM metrics.
 These results highlight the model's ability to generalize across various MRI sequences and patient-specific conditions, underscoring its versatility for clinical use.